 As the climate crisis looms large in our cultural and political conversations, the world’s biggest companies are under pressure to step up and show us what they’re doing to deal with it.
 Tech companies are no exception and on Wednesday, Google announced updates to Search and Maps designed to help people reduce their environmental impact.

 Among the key features introduced is a dedicated page in search results that’ll show up later this month when people search for answers to questions about climate change.
-Much like the climate science information hub, the page will provide people with in-depth information about climate change, including actions, causes, effects and definitions, from high-quality sources such as the United Nations.
+Much like the climate science information hub introduced by Facebook last year, the page will provide people with in-depth information about climate change, including actions, causes, effects and definitions, from high-quality sources such as the United Nations.

 Google CEO Sundar Pichai hosted a sustainability-focused event on Tuesday from outside one of Google’s campus buildings in California.
 The building’s roof is covered in 50,000 solar panels that make up a scalelike skin, which will eventually help things run on 90% carbon-free energy, according to the company.